ROSplane 2.0: A Fixed-Wing Autopilot for Research: Conclusion

 \section{Conclusion}

 ROSplane's structure, capabilities, and modularity provide researchers with more flexibility and lower the barriers to entry to perform UAV autonomy research.
 The improved code structure and architecture provide greater customizability and opportunities for integrating external hardware and code.
-ROSplane 2.0 architecture allows researchers to quickly and safely tune flight controllers for new fixed-wing UAVs in simulation to prepare for physical flight tests.
+ROSplane 2.0 architecture allows researchers to quickly and safely tune flight controllers and test algorithms for new fixed-wing UAV research in simulation to prepare for physical flight tests.
 This functionality of ROSplane 2.0 was demonstrated by modeling a UAV aircraft using open-source aircraft modeling and analysis software, integrating this aircraft model into the ROSplane simulation, and validating that the closed-loop controller performance of the simulation and physical flight are comparable.
-This enables researchers to perform accurate controller tuning in simulation before flight, thereby reducing risk and iteration time.
+This enables researchers to perform accurate controller tuning and algorithm testing in simulation in the actual flight control software before flight, thereby reducing risk and iteration time.
 The universal applicability of the ROS 2 structure, paired with proven functionality and an effective simulation platform, makes ROSplane a powerful tool for researchers valuing customizability and direct control in cutting-edge autonomous research applications.